 Psychometric tests measure work-related cognitive ability.
 Whether it’s being able to think on your feet or learning from past experiences, aptitude tests shed light on a candidate’s overall individual intelligence.
 High results on an aptitude test are synonymous with increased comprehension, strategic thinking, and a propensity to integrate new information.

 Understand the disposition of candidates

-Personality tests reveal aspects about candidates which would otherwise be hidden to the recruiter.
-They are a self report questionnaire with covert questions that provide quantifiable results to recruiters, preventing them from making erroneous judgements.
+Personality tests reveal aspects about candidates that would otherwise be hidden to the recruiter.
+They are a self-report questionnaire with covert questions that provide quantifiable results to recruiters, preventing them from making erroneous judgments.
 Knowing what kind of personality a candidate has is very important to ensure that he/she upholds the organization culture.

 The assessments enable the selection of only those candidates who will remain loyal and hardworking.
 Hiring new staff takes up valuable time and can be extremely costly.
 Psychometrics provides a more filtered group of job seekers to HRs.
 This allows them to make effective choices from already qualified candidates and take through further rounds of recruitment.